prodbyeternal/DudeSrc/README.md

 # DudeSrc
 UnrealScript mod for Postal 2

-Currently, the mod is still under heavy development.
-Stay tuned.

 # Compiling

 The project requires you to have POSTed SDK installed.
 Create a new folder called "GoldSrcMovement" and drop in the repo's contents to the root of the SDK.